bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/04-excercise-bundle-assets.md

-# Recap - style and css loader

----

 # Exercise 04 - Building styles

+### Recap

+- css-loader transforms css into javascript that require's @imports and urls
+- style-loader evaluates the javascript from css-loader and places it in a style tag

+### Goals

 - Install **`style-loader`** and **`css-loader`**
 - Configure **`.css`** to be loaded by style and css loader